isomerpages/mse-zerowaste/_zero-waste/chapter-1-towards-a-zero-waste-nation/the-case-for-zero-waste.md

 resource efficiency.

 ![Photo of Minister Masagos Zulkifli at the 2018 United Nations High-Level Political Forum on Sustainable Development](/images/ch1_national_statement.jpg)
-<caption>Minister for the Environment and Water Resources, Mr Masagos Zulkifli, presented Singapore’s first Voluntary
-National Review of the SDGs at the 2018 United Nations High-Level Political Forum on Sustainable Development</caption>
+Minister for the Environment and Water Resources, Mr Masagos Zulkifli, presented Singapore’s first Voluntary National Review of the SDGs at the 2018 United Nations High-Level Political Forum on Sustainable Development

 By investing in innovation, Singapore can become a leader in urban solutions